 Thinking about becoming an egg donor?
 If you’ve done any research, you’ve probably encountered more than a few myths about egg donation.
 But urban legends and misinformation won’t help you make a sound decision when it comes to donating your eggs.
 Let’s explore how some common myths hold up against the facts.

 False.
-Yes, compensation for egg donors can be generous.
+Yes, reimbursement for egg donors can be generous.
 After all, being a donor is a real commitment.
 Donors at Fairfax EggBank can earn up to $48K (depending on the state in which she resides) for multiple cycles, including free screening for infectious disease, genetics, and fertility.
 Donors can also earn $1k every time they refer another donor into the program.
 Donors have used these funds to invest in the future—paying for college or reducing debt, for example.

 But ultimately, it’s not just about the money.
 Egg donors have a sincere desire to help those enduring infertility, often because they have known friends or family go through the same struggle.
 Donors report a profound feeling of emotional satisfaction knowing that they’ve helped women—women they have never even met—achieve family dreams.

 False.
 Every menstrual cycle, a typical woman produces approximately 15-20 eggs.
 However, only one egg is usually released for ovulation and the body discards the rest.
 In an egg donation cycle, the donor receives medication to develop all of the eggs naturally produced in a cycle.
 In short, the donation process doesn’t take out any more eggs than what the body naturally puts out.